 Hematology-Oncology and Hematopoietic Stem Cell Transplantation Training and Fellowship

-Texas Children's Cancer and Hematology Centers offer a post-Master's nurse practitioner (Pediatric Nurse Practitioner or Family Nurse Practitioner) fellowship and training program for those interested in the care of children and adolescents with cancer, hematologic disorders, and/or stem cell transplantation.
+Texas Children's Cancer and Hematology Center offers a post-Master's nurse practitioner (Pediatric Nurse Practitioner or Family Nurse Practitioner) fellowship and training program for those interested in the care of children and adolescents with cancer, hematologic disorders, and/or stem cell transplantation.
 Clinical tracts within oncology, hematology and stem cell transplantation allow graduates / nurse practitioners to obtain a comprehensive overview and/or obtain focused training in an area of special interest.

 The three-month clinical fellowship provides a comprehensive educational pediatric-focused nurse practitioner program coupled with clinical opportunities designed to provide the nurse practitioner fellow with in-depth knowledge of the diagnosis and management of pediatric hematologic and oncologic disorders, hematopoeitic stem cell transplantation, and palliative care.

-Two nurse practitioner fellows will be accepted into the nurse practitioner program for July-October of each year.
-Nurse practitioner fellows will receive a $10,500 ($3,500/month) scholarship to cover expenses during the program.
+Two nurse practitioner fellows are accepted into the nurse practitioner program for July-October of each year.
+Nurse practitioner fellows will receive a $10,500 ($3,500/month) scholarship to cover expenses during their training.

 - Acquire knowledge of the treatment and management of pediatric oncology and hematology diagnoses